leolelego/bobafett/README.md

 #### There is 2 statics branches :

-- gh-pages for the [demo](http://bobafett.leoderbois.com), [to download](https://github.com/leoderbois/Boba-Fett-Theme-For-Jekyll/archive/gh-pages.zip) and [to fork](https://github.com/leoderbois/Boba-Fett-Theme-For-Jekyll/fork),
+- `gh-pages` for the [demo](http://bobafett.leoderbois.com), [to download](https://github.com/leoderbois/Boba-Fett-Theme-For-Jekyll/archive/gh-pages.zip) and [to fork](https://github.com/leoderbois/Boba-Fett-Theme-For-Jekyll/fork),
-- Develop for improvements and fixes,
+- `develop` for improvements and fixes,

 #### This project use **Frameworks** :